Have more sex – Science proves great sex is good for your health!

 Research from the National Cancer Institute in Bethesda, MD suggests that men who ejaculated 21 times in a month month or more were 30% less likely to develop prostate cancer than men who ejaculated less often.
 This may be due to the ‘flushing out’ of substances, and less calcification.

-A healthier happier brain
+A healthier brain & better memory

 Your brain can work better too, with a study showing that sexy 50 to 90 year olds had better memory than those without a sex life – and no surprises, they were less likely to feel depressed and lonely.